Kit Armstrong: Career as pianist

 The Schleswig-Holstein Musik Festival awarded Armstrong the 2010 Leonard Bernstein Award.
 In 2011 he received the Förderpreis für Musik from the Kurt-Alten-Stiftung.
 The Mecklenburg-Vorpommern Festival announced Kit Armstrong as WEMAG-Soloist prizewinner in 2014.
 Kit Armstrong was the festival's 2018 "prizewinner in residence", featuring in 24 concerts throughout the summer of 2018.
 Kit Armstrong was named holder of the Beethoven Ring in 2018.

 In 2012, he purchased The Church of Sainte-Thérèse-de-l'Enfant-Jésus, Hirson in France as a hall for concerts and exhibitions.

 Starting in March 2020, he has published every day a video from this church, sharing a piece of music together with personal and musicological explanations.
 This video series, "Musique, ma patrie", is the subject of profiles in French national television and press.

 Career as composer

-Armstrong composes for a wide variety of ensembles in various styles and genres.
-His compositions include one symphony, five concertos, six quintets, seven quartets, two trios, five duos, and 21 solo pieces.
+Armstrong’s compositional catalogue includes works for a wide range of ensembles, with early works written during his teenage years and later works reflecting increasing formal scope.
+Many of his works reflect a grounding in the Western classical tradition, and his music has been described as stylistically varied within that frame.
+His works often demonstrate contrapuntal textures, formal balance, and a close engagement with historical models, particularly from the Baroque and Classical eras.
+Observers have drawn attention to the influence of Johann Sebastian Bach, especially in Armstrong’s use of counterpoint and variation techniques.
+At the same time, his music does not adopt a strictly historical idiom but incorporates contemporary harmonic language and rhythmic flexibility.
+Armstrong’s engagement with mathematics and science has been noted as a formative influence on his artistic outlook, and biographical profiles describe his approach to music as shaped by his interdisciplinary education.

-Many of his ensemble works have been performed publicly: his Symphony No. 1, Celebration was performed by the Pacific Symphony in March 2000; a string quartet commissioned by the Gewandhaus zu Leipzig in honour of Alfred Brendel's 80th birthday was premiered by the Szymanowski String Quartet in 2011; the piano trio Stop laughing, we're rehearsing! was recorded with Andrej Bielow and Brendel for GENUIN in 2012.
-On January 27, 2015, the Akademie für Alte Musik Berlin performed a new fortepiano concerto by Armstrong.
+Armstrong has received multiple awards specifically recognizing his achievements in composition.
+In 2001, he received a $10,000 Davidson Fellows Scholarship from the Davidson Institute for Talent Development.
+In his youth he was a repeated recipient of the Morton Gould Young Composer Award, presented by the American Society of Composers, Authors and Publishers (ASCAP).